Egypt Brotherhood says Cairo headquarters under attack

 DUESSELDORF, Germany German police said they had detained a man who attacked five people at Duesseldorf central train station with an axe on Thursday.

-CAIRO Anti-government protesters set the national headquarters of the ruling Muslim Brotherhood in Cairo ablaze on Sunday, throwing petrol bombs and exchanging gunfire with guards.
+CAIRO Egypt's ruling Muslim Brotherhood said its Cairo headquarters came under attack on Sunday from scores of anti-government protesters firing shotguns and throwing petrol bombs and rocks.

-The attack came amid protests across Egypt calling for President Mohamed Mursi of the Brotherhood to resign, in which hundreds of thousands demonstrated on the first anniversary of his inauguration.
+The attack came amid mass protests across Egypt calling for Islamist President Mohamed Mursi to resign.

-Brotherhood spokesman Gehad El-Haddad said he was in contact by telephone with staff at the compound on a rocky plateau overlooking Cairo, who told him its fortified perimeter had not been penetrated.
-A Reuters journalist saw flames licking out of upper-storey windows.
+Brotherhood spokesman Gehad El-Haddad said he was in contact by telephone with staff at the compound, who told him its fortified perimeter had not been penetrated.
+Several provincial offices of the movement have been attacked in recent days.

-Hundreds of anti-Mursi protesters gathered outside, kept back by shotgun blasts from inside the compound, continued to hurl flares and rocks.
-No police were present.
-Some protesters were taken away with wounds from birdshot.

-Several provincial offices of the Islamist movement have been attacked in recent days, including others on Sunday.

-Two men including an American bystander were killed when the Brotherhood's office in Alexandria was attacked on Friday and dozens were wounded.
+Two men including an American bystander were killed when the Brotherhood's office in Alexandria, Egypt's second city, was attacked on Friday and dozens were wounded.
 The office was torched and ransacked.

 (Reporting by Asma Alsharif; Editing by Alastair Macdonald and Paul Taylor)